awakwe/APStatistics/README.md

   [( )] A sample is larger than a population
   [( )] There is no difference between a population and a sample

   [[?]]
-Think about the terms in the context of data collection and analysis [[?]]
-Which term refers to the entire group of interest?
+Consider the context of data collection and analysis [[?]]
+Which term refers to the entire group of interest, and which refers to a smaller portion?

 2. Question 2: What does a p-value represent?

-  [[ ]] The probability of observing a test statistic as extreme or more extreme than the one observed, given that the null hypothesis is true
+  [(X)] The probability of observing a test statistic as extreme or more extreme than the one observed, given that the null hypothesis is true
-  [[X]] The probability of the null hypothesis being true [[ ]] The probability of the alternative hypothesis being true [[ ]] The probability of observing a test statistic as extreme or more extreme than the one observed, given that the alternative hypothesis is true
+  [( )] The probability of the null hypothesis being true [( )] The probability of the alternative hypothesis being true [( )] The probability of observing a test statistic as extreme or more extreme than the one observed, given that the alternative hypothesis is true

   [[?]]
-Consider the role of a p-value in hypothesis testing [[?]]
+Reflect on the role of a p-value in hypothesis testing [[?]]
 Remember that the p-value is used to make decisions about the null hypothesis

 3. Question 3: What is the purpose of a confidence interval?

-  [[X]] To estimate a population parameter with a certain level of confidence [[ ]] To test a hypothesis about a population mean or proportion [[ ]] To calculate the probability of observing a particular sample [[ ]] To determine the sample size needed for a study
+  [(X)] To estimate a population parameter with a certain level of confidence [( )] To test a hypothesis about a population mean or proportion [( )] To calculate the probability of observing a particular sample [( )] To determine the sample size needed for a study

   [[?]]
-Consider the concept of confidence in the context of estimation [[?]]
+Think about the concept of confidence in the context of estimation [[?]]
 Recall that a confidence interval provides a range of plausible values for a population parameter

 4. Question 4: Which of the following is not a condition for performing a t-test?

   [( )] Independence
-  [(X)] Normality of the sample
+  [( )] Normality of the sample
-  [( )] Random sampling
+  [(X)] Random sampling
   [( )] Approximately normal population distribution

   [[?]]
-Remember the assumptions made when performing a t-test [[?]]
+Review the assumptions made when performing a t-test [[?]]
 Recall that a t-test is used when the population standard deviation is unknown

 5. Question 5: When should a chi-square test be used?